alexpeterhall/alexpeterhall-blog/blog/2021/05/27/python-vs-javascript-syntax.md

 Functions are defined with the `def` keyword followed by the function name and a pair of parentheses and a colon.
 The parentheses should be empty if the function accepts no arguments or they can contain a named comma-separated parameter list.
 Optional parameters must have a default value assigned and must appear after any required parameters.

-Python will raise an exception if you pass unexpected arguments to a function.
+Python will raise an exception if you pass unexpected arguments to a function or do not pass expected arguments.
 This is much different than JavaScript which will allow you to call a function and pass just about anything.

 ```py
 def hello():